 1. Milk-Bone Original Large Dog Treats 10 lb Box

-- More than 12 vitamins and minerals for added nutritional support
+- Enriched with over 12 vitamins and minerals for balanced nutrition

-Compared to smaller or mini treats, this box prioritizes size and quantity for large dogs.
-The tradeoff is the need for ample storage space.
+Compared to treats for smaller dogs, this box prioritizes size and value for large breeds.
+The tradeoff is that the biscuits may be too big for small or medium dogs.

 - Meaty taste